 Purchase Commitments.
 We have substantial commitments for capital expenditures, including for the acquisition of new aircraft.
 As of December 31, 2004, we had firm commitments for 47 aircraft from Boeing (excluding the recently announced order discussed below), with an estimated cost of approximately \$1.9 billion, and options to purchase an additional 84 Boeing aircraft.
 On December 29, 2004, we announced that we had reached an agreement with Boeing for a new order of ten 787 aircraft, with the first 787 to be delivered in 2009.
 We also agreed to lease eight used 757-300 aircraft from Boeing Capital Corporation.
 The used 757-300 aircraft will be delivered beginning in the third quarter of 2005 through the first quarter of 2006.
 Additionally, we will accelerate into 2006 the delivery of six Boeing 737-800 aircraft that were previously scheduled to be delivered in 2008.
 The agreements with Boeing are subject to several conditions, including the approval of our Board of Directors by March 31, 2005.
 In addition, the 787 agreement is conditioned on the resolution of certain open matters including the negotiation of an acceptable engine supply arrangement.
-Taking these new agreements with Boeing into consideration, we expect to take delivery of 13 Boeing aircraft in 2005 (seven new 737-800s and six used 757-300s), with delivery of the remaining 44 Boeing aircraft occurring in 2008 and later years.
+Taking these new agreements with Boeing into consideration, we expect to take delivery of 13 Boeing aircraft in 2005 (seven new 737-800s and six used 757-300s) and eight in 2006 (six new 737-800s and two used 757-300s), with delivery of the remaining 44 Boeing aircraft occurring in 2008 and later years.